adidesh07/my-site/README.md

 ![](Images/Login.JPG)

 The 'forgot password' feature allows user to enter their registered email id and get a link to create a new password for that account.
-Password can also be changed after logging in and navigating to 'Accounts' page.
+Password can also be changed after logging in and navigating to 'Account' page.
 ## Sign-Up Screen:
 ![](Images/Register.JPG)